Inslee sets statewide reopening date of June 30

 “But if we remain on this course of getting vaccines, we don’t believe that’s going to happen,” Inslee said.

-The state is adopting federal guidance on masking requirements, according to Inslee, which recently relaxed when it came to fully vaccinated individuals.
+The state is adopting federal guidance on masking requirements, according to Inslee, which recently laxed when it came to fully vaccinated individuals.

 Inslee said the relaxation of mandates would not pertain to hospitals, long-term care facilities, doctor’s offices, correctional facilities, homeless shelters or schools.
 The governor also mentioned the federal approval of vaccines for 12- to 15-year-olds.